VoDzYiT/VoDzYiT/README.md

 # Hello 👋
 My name is Volodymyr Zhytelnyi

-I'm a Computer Science student currently living in Wrocław and studying at DSW and KPI.
+I'm a Computer Science student
-I'm passionate about programming and curious how inteliggent systems work.
+I'm passionate about programming and curious how inteliggent systems work

 ---

-# **What you’ll find here**
+# **What you’ll find here 🤔**
 Here I upload different projects — usually from university or personal learning.
-Right now I have two main repositories:

 [Web Marketing Analysis](https://github.com/VoDzYiT/web-marketing-analysis)
 A project where I explore customer behavior, sales trends, retention, cohort analysis, segmentation, and more using e-commerce data